Long Term Care Integration Project (LTCIP)

 For more information about CCI and recent updates please click the CCI/Cal MediConnect link to the right under related links heading.

 The San Diego Care Transitions Partnership (SDCTP), a partnership between Aging & Independence Services (AIS) and Palomar Health, Scripps Health, Sharp HealthCare and the University of California San Diego (UCSD) Health System (13 hospitals) was awarded the Community-based Care Transitions Program (CCTP) by the Centers for Medicare and Medicaid (CMS) to improve care transitions for high-risk, fee-for-services (FFS) Medicare patients.
 The SDCTP program has provided a unique opportunity to learn what is required to scale up a comprehensive care transitions program to serve a large, diverse population of high risk patients; test new care transition interventions; improve the health of the community in a predominantly managed care county; and to innovate with clinical and social service partners who endorse a shared vision to transform care for FFS Medicare patients across the continuum.

-Between January 2013 and August 2016, more than 51,000 FFS Medicare beneficiaries received comprehensive services to reduce their risk for a readmission.
+Between January 2013 and January 2017, more than 58,000 FFS Medicare beneficiaries received comprehensive services to reduce their risk for a readmission.
 The SDCTP's success has resulted in several program extensions.
-During the final extension period from July 1, 2016 - January 31, 2017 AIS will work with Palomar Health, Scripps Health, and Sharp HealthCare.
-The SDCTP continues to work collaboratively to identify ways in which person-centered, coordinated, acute and post-acute care transitions services may continue to be delivered to high-risk FFS Medicare patients as well as to other high-risk patient populations across the county after CCTP concludes.
+During the final extension period from July 1, 2016 - January 31, 2017 AIS worked with Palomar Health, Scripps Health, and Sharp HealthCare.
+The program enrolled patients until January 31, 2017, and closed the final cases at the beginning of March 2017.
+The SDCTP continues to work collaboratively to identify ways in which person-centered, coordinated, acute and post-acute care transitions services may continue to be delivered to high-risk FFS Medicare patients as well as to other high-risk patient populations across the county.

 Home & Community-Based Services (HCBS) Brokerage Guide